overturetool/overture-release-scripts/readme.md

 ### Generate the release notes

 `github-fetch-milestone-issues.py`: Script for generating release notes for *closed* milestones.
-The template files `ReleaseNotes-template.md` and `ReleaseNotes-template-abbrev.md` must exist in the folder where the script is.
+The template file `ReleaseNotes-template.md` must exist in the folder where the script is.
 If you are releasing Overture you may want to execute this script from `<overture-root>/documentation/releasenotes`.

 ### Update the website examples